lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 potential importance of potential confounders and mediators, the interpretation of the findings became much clearer."*

-    We thank the reviewer for the comments and have made the suggested changes as requested below.
+    We thank the reviewer for these comments and have made the suggested changes as requested below.

 - *"Some minor comments regarding the wording of the conclusions and missing